 The episode starts where the previous one ended: Shinji, inside Unit-01, faces the attacking Angel in the streets of Tokyo-3.
-Unsure of what to do, Misato tells Shinji that the EVA will perform the actions he thinks of, so he should start off with the simple act of walking.
-He manages to take a feeble, yet successful, first step -- but when goes for another, he loses his balance.
+Ritsuko tells Shinji that the EVA will perform the actions he thinks of, so he should start off with the simple act of walking.
+He manages to take a feeble, yet successful, first step -- but when he goes for another, he loses his balance.
 Unit-01 trips and lands face-first; before Shinji can get the EVA on its feet, the Angel advances.
 Frozen with fear, Shinji fails to resist as the creature picks Unit-01 up by the head and breaks its left arm.
 This act somehow transfers an immense pain to Shinji's own arm, and he panics as a result.
 The Angel starts pounding on the EVA's head with a unique energy attack; Shinji again feels the pain of every single blow.
 The Angel's attack eventually penetrates the EVA's casing and sends it reeling backwards, the biomechanical being losing blood at a significant rate.
 Shinji loses consciousness, all readings on him go blank, and a panicked Misato calls out his name.

 In Tokyo-3, a NERV operation headed by Misato and Ritsuko cleans up the city and recovers the EVA after the prior day's battle.
 Misato notices how the government has already gotten the media to cover up the event.
 While the cleanup and "sanitation" occurs, Gendou holds a holographic meeting with NERV's benefactors: the Human Instrumentality Committee, a group under the United Nations headed by Chairman Keel Lorenz.
 The whole group discusses the reappearance of the Angels fifteen years after Second Impact and expresses their concerns toward the economic costs of the operation (as well as its publicity).
 Keel rebukes the appearance of the Angels as an excuse for letting the Human Instrumentality Project fall behind schedule, and orders Gendou to treat it as his highest priority.
 The Committee excuses Gendou from the rest of the meeting so it can privately consider NERV's appeal for more funding, but Keel takes a moment to let Gendou know "there can be no turning back", to which Gendou replies that he knows mankind has no time left.